 SCENE: It’s the year 2050.
-Sage tells her great-grandchildren about the early days of the Great Turning.
+Sage loves it when her great-grandchildren ask about the early days of the Great Turning.

 “Tell us a Flash!Back,” said Ginnie.